matiaslh/ClassLink/README.md

-# GuelphCourseReminder
+# ClassLink
-Get into any guelph course as soon as it is open
+Get into any guelph course as soon as it is open.
+View every combination of non-overlapping schedules possible for you!

 Sign up [here](https://notifymeguelph.xyz/)